GustavoASC/google-drive-vscode/README.md

 !['Rename tree view' Rename tree view](img/gif/rename-tree-view.gif)

 ## Requirements
-In order to use this extension you need to set up Google Drive API on your Google account.
+In order to use this extension you need to set up Google Drive™ API on your Google account.

    * Access [this link](https://developers.google.com/drive/api/v3/quickstart/nodejs) to turn on the Drive API
    * Click on *Enable the Drive API* button